tweag/python-monorepo-example/2017-11-16-linear-streams.md

 With linear types we introduce _multiplicity_ of values; not only does the type system track what sort of values we have, but also to which extent they are used.
-An argument of a linear type has to be used — or _consumed_ — exactly once in a function, or the program will not compile.
+A linear argument has to be used — or _consumed_ — exactly once in a function, or the program will not compile.
 Both forgetting to use a linear value or using it more than once will lead to a compile time error.
 This simple concept